Jogi04/ansible_config_files/README.md

 # ansible
-personal ansible configurations and playbooks
+personal ansible configurations and playbooks test of pycharm